RasmusEdvardsen/SubredditBattleRoyale/README.md

 - [x] setup DNS for frontend (and maybe backend as well?) (this didn't age well lol)
 - [x] sync void tokens from backend to frontend as well
 - [x] hook up frontend to backend (sync events), set CORS so only frontend can hit API
+- [x] Implement burnTokens
-- [ ] implement burnTokens, make frontend (reactive to purchases and burns), refresh from backend every N seconds (add loading state), [d3.js](https://d3js.org/), [tailwind](https://tailwindcss.com/docs/installation), check for wallet on mobile as well somehow
+- [ ] refresh from backend every N seconds (add loading state), check for wallet on mobile as well somehow, [d3.js](https://d3js.org/), [tailwind](https://tailwindcss.com/docs/installation), make frontend pretty (and reactive to purchases and burns)
 - [ ] Ads/marketing
 - [ ] If succesful, host with app-service or static web app or whatever that allows 'https://subredditbattleroyale.com' as domain name (static website only allows subdomains)